alicefinidori/tha-de/README.md

 As mentioned in the initial assumptions, this is expected to happen at most daily during a maintenance window.

+In this exercise, for simplicity and time constraints (to be able to quickly explore the raw data and test transformations), we will be following an ELT process, where all the raw data is loaded to the final data Store, then transformed in the same data store.
+Since the raw data is not required by the web application, a future enhancement could be to remove the raw data from the final data store and store is simply as intermediary csv or in a data warehouse.

+We will also not be catering for schema changes in this exercise.

 ## Data Modelling